refractionPOINT/lce_doc/docs/outputs.md

 * `inv_id`: optional, specifies the investigation ID to filter on.

 The response from this POST will be a stream of data.
-The format of this data will be newline-seperated JSON much like all other Outputs.
+The format of this data will be newline-separated JSON much like all other Outputs.

-Note that this method of getting data requires you to have a fast enough connection to receive the data as the buffering done on the side of `stream.limacharlie.io` is very minimal.
-If you are not fast enough, data will be dropped and you will be notified of this by special events in the stream like this: `{"__trace":"dropped", "n":5}` where `n` is the number of that were dropped.
+Note that this method of getting data requires having a fast connection to receive the data as the buffering done on the side of `stream.limacharlie.io` is very minimal.
+If the connection is not fast enough, data will be dropped and you will be notified of this by special events in the stream like this: `{"__trace":"dropped", "n":5}` where `n` is the number of that were dropped.
 If no data is present in the stream (like rare detections), you will also receive a `{"__trace":"keepalive"}` message aproximately every minute to indicate the stream is still alive.